-Includes assessment of initial signage externally on and around the visitor centre and/or entrance gates.
+Includes assessment of initial signage externally on and around the building.

 - Range of information including opening times, pricing, and indication of on-site facilities such as cafes or toilets - Quality and condition of signage

 Design & Flow / Ease of Use

 When assessing 'Ease of Use' within the arrival area, it is important to consider the needs of all visitors - including pushchairs and wheelchair users.